Traffic Sign Recognition

 3. overtaking restriction areas

-The active driving display with traffic sign recognition will inform you of the current traffic signs by displaying all information and the related icons in the upper area of the instrument cluster.
+The system will inform you of the current traffic signs by displaying all information and the related icons in the upper area of the instrument cluster.

 The navigation system

-TSR uses the data from the navigation system in order to provide information even when the camera is not able to provide traffic sign detection and recognition on the road.
+TSR uses the data that comes from the navigation system in order to provide information even when the camera is not able to detect the traffic signs that are present on the road.
 Some examples of these cases are:

-- low visibility: insufficient road lighting, heavy rain, snow, thick fog
+- low visibility: insufficient illumination of the road, heavy rain, snow, dense fog

 - light reflection: excessive glare from direct sunlight or reflections from oncoming traffic